CaoRuiming/data-science-final-project/docs/post_1.md

   * i.e: income, education, race etc.
 * Join the FCC data with this Census data along census blocks
 * Build sample visualization on a small portion of our data using D3.js
-* We are going to run m a c h i n e l e a r n i n g and moderately-sized (b a b y  b i g) d a t a a n a l y s i s on our data
+* We are going to run m a c h i n e l e a r n i n g<br/> and (b a b y) b i g d a t a a n a l y s i s on our data
 * Calculate correlations and which of these different variables are the best predictors of broadband usage/speed
 * Compare these results to our theses
   * i.e: Did net neutrality increase broadband usage by comparing increase in broadband usage from 2014-2017